-- ✓ For 2019-2020 the dropout rate, which the CDE calculates using information from all grades, is 1.0 percent and is among the lowest in the Denver metropolitan area. - ✓ The number of LPS graduates who go on to higher education continues to be high, at approximately 84 percent in 2020. - ✓ A total of 1,337 high school juniors and seniors sat for 2,456 Advanced Placement exams in 2019-2020.
+- ✓ For 2021-2022 the dropout rate, which the CDE calculates using information from all grades, is 0.6 percent and is the lowest in the Denver metropolitan area. - ✓ In 2022, the number of LPS graduates planning to go on to higher education was 93.0 percent. - ✓ A total of 1,267 high school juniors and seniors sat for 2,250 Advanced Placement exams in 2021-2022.
 These students may receive college credit by scoring three or higher on a five-point scale on exams in various subjects.
-Test takers posted scores of three or higher on 73.9 percent of exams taken. - ✓ A large number of LPS high school seniors took college entrance tests in 2019-2020.
+Test takers posted scores of three or higher on 75.8 percent of exams taken. - ✓ A large number of LPS high school seniors took college entrance tests in 2021-2022.
 The average scores were above both national and Colorado averages on the ACT tests and on the SAT tests.
-See pages 195-202 for test results.
+See pages 201-206 for test results. - ✓ In 2022, LPS high school seniors were offered approximately \$60.7 million in college grants and scholarships. - ✓ In 2022, LPS had two National Merit Scholar Semifinalists, six National Merit Scholar Finalists, 24 National Merit Commended Scholars, and one National Hispanic Recognition Program. - ✓ LPS has received the Colorado Department of Education's prestigious Accredited with Distinction eight out of the nine years it has been awarded. - ✓ In 2019, when these awards were last given, LPS schools received nine John Irwin School of Excellence awards and one Governor's Distinguished Improvement award from the CDE.

-- ✓ In 2020, LPS high school seniors were offered approximately \$48.9 million in college grants and scholarships. - ✓ In 2020, LPS had four National Merit Scholar Semifinalists, 19 National Merit Commended Scholars, one National Hispanic Scholar Finalist, two College Board National Hispanic Scholars, and one Boettcher Scholarship Alternate, and one Daniels Fund Scholarship Recipient. - ✓ LPS has received the Colorado Department of Education's prestigious Accredited with Distinction eight out of nine years it has been awarded. - ✓ In 2019, when these awards were last given, LPS schools received nine John Irwin School of Excellence awards and one Governor's Distinguished Improvement award from the CDE. - ✓ All three LPS high schools Littleton, Heritage, and Arapahoe are nationally recognized and award-winning.
+- ✓ All three LPS high schools Littleton, Heritage, and Arapahoe are nationally recognized and award-winning.
 They have been featured in Newsweek's "Top High Schools in America" and 5280's "Top High Schools in Denver."
-Additionally, LPS high schools boast regional and state champions in athletics, academics, STEM and performing arts. - ✓ Niche.com's "2021 Best Schools in America Rankings and Grades" listed Littleton Public Schools as #3 for Best School Districts in the Denver Area out of 19 districts, #6 in Best School Districts in Colorado, #5 for Best Teachers in Colorado, #19 for Best Places to Teach in Colorado, and #12 for Best School Districts for Athletes in Colorado out of 182 districts, and all three LPS high schools were in the top 45 of Best Public High Schools in Colorado out of 517 schools. - ✓ Leading the country in 21st-century learning, more than 12,000 Chromebooks are used by LPS students every day.
-District teachers are known internationally for their use of - instructional technology and students consistently win state and national competitions in Science, Technology, Engineering and Math (STEM). - ✓ LPS is ranked #4 in the nation for education/K-12 safety and security.
+Additionally, LPS high schools boast regional and state champions in athletics, academics, STEM and performing arts. - ✓ Niche.com's "2023 Best Schools in America Rankings and Grades" listed Littleton Public Schools as #3 for Best School Districts, #2 for Best Teachers, and #3 for Best Places to Teach in the Denver Area out of 19 districts and #6 in Best School Districts in Colorado, #9 for Best Teachers in Colorado, and #10 for Best Places to Teach in Colorado out of 180 districts.
+Additionally, all three LPS high schools were in the top 50 of Best Public High Schools in Colorado out of 518 schools and all four middle schools were in the top 45 of Best Public Middle Schools in Colorado out of 618 schools. - ✓ Leading the country in 21st-century learning, more than 12,000 Chromebooks are used by LPS students every day.
+District teachers are known internationally for their use of instructional technology and students consistently win state and national competitions in Science, Technology, Engineering and Math (STEM).
+LPS is ranked #4 in the nation for education/K-12 safety and security.
 The security industry's leading trade publication, Security Magazine, has named LPS among the Top 500 security operations around the world.
 Additionally, the district received the Pinnacle of Achievement Award in Safety and Security Management.